AV-Lip-Sync+: Leveraging AV-HuBERT to Exploit Multimodal Inconsistency for Deepfake Detection of Frontal Face Videos: Experiments

-We evaluated our proposed multimodal forgery detector using Precision, Recall, F1-score, and Accuracy, which are calculated as follows:

-where ${TP}$, ${TN}$, ${FP}$, and ${FN}$ stand for True Positive, True Negative, False Positive, and False Negative, respectively.
-In addition, the receiver operating characteristics (ROC) curve and the area under the curve (AUC) were also used.
-For a fair comparison, We report video-level performance rather than frame-level performance.
+The evaluation metrics used include precision, recall, F1-score, accuracy (see Section S2 in the Supplementary Material for details), the receiver operating characteristics (ROC) curve, and the area under the curve (AUC).
+We report video-level performance rather than frame-level performance.